LinkeTh/walrusfox/README.md

   so CLI commands can be delivered to the extension client.
 - `install` creates the following in your home directory:
     - Native messaging manifest at `~/.mozilla/native-messaging-hosts/pywalfox.json` (host name kept for compatibility).
-    - Small launcher script `~/.mozilla/native-messaging-hosts/walrusfox.sh` that runs `walrusfox connect`.
+    - A small launcher script at `~/.mozilla/native-messaging-hosts/walrusfox.sh` used as the manifest's entry point.
     - A systemd user unit at `~/.config/systemd/user/walrusfox.service` that runs the server; enable it with `systemctl --user enable --now walrusfox.service`.